 - Identify and be able to create effective transitions within a presentation.

-- Understand how to use a variety of strategies to help audience members keep up with a presentation’s content: internal previews, internal summaries, and signposts.
+- Understand how to use a variety of strategies to help audience members follow a presentation’s content: internal previews, internal summaries, and signposts.

 This chapter has been adapted from the Open Education Resources: